 13. Look at the deployment as a temporary thing

-Remember, deployments are tempory, and while they can be difficult for a marriage, they don’t have to define your marriage.
-They can, if you let them, make your marriage stronger.
+Remember, deployments are temporary, and while they can be difficult for a military marriage, they don’t have to define your marriage.
+They can make your marriage stronger.
 You just have to get through them, even when they feel like they are neverending.

 What marriage advice would you add to this list?